Mahmoud Ahmadinejad: 2005 campaign

 Ahmadinejad was not particularly well known when he entered the presidential election campaign as he had never run for office before, (he had been mayor of Tehran for only two years and had been appointed, not elected), although he had already made his mark in Tehran for rolling back earlier reforms.
-He was/is a member of the Central Council of the Islamic Society of Engineers, but his key political support is inside the Alliance of Builders of Islamic Iran (Abadgaran or Developers).
+He was a member of the Central Council of the Islamic Society of Engineers, but his key political support was inside the Alliance of Builders of Islamic Iran (Abadgaran or Developers).
 He was also helped by support from supreme leader Ali Khamenei, of whom some described Ahmadinejad as a protégé.

 Ahmadinejad was largely non-committal about his plans for his presidency, perhaps to attract both religious conservatives and the lower economic classes.
 His campaign slogan was: "It's possible and we can do it".

 In the campaign, he took a populist approach.
 He emphasized his own modest life, and compared himself with Mohammad Ali Rajai, Iran's second president.
 Ahmadinejad said he planned to create an "exemplary government for the people of the world" in Iran.
 He was a "principlist", acting politically based on Islamic and revolutionary principles.
 One of his goals was "putting the petroleum income on people's tables", meaning Iran's oil profits would be distributed among the poor.

 Ahmadinejad was the only presidential candidate who spoke out against future relations with the United States.
-He told Islamic Republic of Iran Broadcasting the United Nations was "one-sided, stacked against the world of Islam."
+He told Islamic Republic of Iran Broadcasting the United Nations was "one-sided, stacked against the world of Islam".
 He opposed the veto power of the UN Security Council's five permanent members: "It is not just for a few states to sit and veto global approvals.
 Should such a privilege continue to exist, the Muslim world with a population of nearly 1.5 billion should be extended the same privilege."
 He defended Iran's nuclear program and accused "a few arrogant powers" of trying to limit Iran's industrial and technological development in this and other fields.

 In his second-round campaign, he said, "We didn't participate in the revolution for turn-by-turn government. ...
 This revolution tries to reach a world-wide government."
 He spoke of an extended program using trade to improve foreign relations, and called for greater ties with Iran's neighbours and ending visa requirements between states in the region, saying that "people should visit anywhere they wish freely.
 People should have freedom in their pilgrimages and tours."

 Ahmadinejad described Ayatollah Mohammad Taghi Mesbah Yazdi, a senior cleric from Qom, as his ideological and spiritual mentor.
 Mesbah founded the Haghani School of thought in Iran.
 He and his team strongly supported Ahmadinejad's 2005 presidential campaign.